-At ~0.65 ML surface coverage, disordered islands are observed with an amorphous pore network linking neighboring islands, as shown in Figure 3a.
+At ~0.65 ML surface coverage, disordered islands are observed with an amorphous pore network linking neighboring islands, as shown in Fig. 3(a).
 Close examination reveals that the sides of the pores are formed from chains of AQ molecules, similar to reports of a "chevron structure" in a previous study.
 In this section, we go beyond a simple description of the network by connecting its existence to scenarios with multiple weak hydrogen bonds and predictions about the extreme sensitivity of giant honeycombs predicted theoretically.
-In the next section, we also provide a physical mechanism that explains the quantitative pore-size distribution extracted from our observations.
+In Sec.
+III D, we also provide a physical mechanism that explains the quantitative pore-size distribution extracted from our observations.

 The disordered network does not have any registry with the substrate symmetry directions, and the Au(111) herringbone reconstruction does not appear to have any influence, indicating that the interaction with the substrate is weak.
-The amorphous network here is more characteristic of a
+The amorphous network here is more characteristic of a 2D glasslike molecular network, similar to that seen for cytosine on Au(111) or cobalt with dicarbonitrile linkers on Au(111) or Cu(111).